linuxboot/heads-wiki/Installing-and-Configuring/install-os.md

 support.
 Debian live installers, Fedora Workstation (or spins), Qubes, and PureOS all work well.

+Last tested OS variants (tested with TPM DUK so no LUKS passphrase prompt from OS initramfs in the dark):
+- ubuntu-25.10-desktop-amd64.iso
+- debian-13.2.0-amd64-DVD-1.iso
+- Fedora-Workstation-Live-43-1.6.x86_64.iso

 * *For Debian*:
 	1. Use a live desktop image.
 The network installer image does not work on all systems.
 	2. Ensure `/boot` is unencrypted.
-Debian 11 defaults to a single encrypted partition, so you must partition manually.
+Debian 13 DVD defaults to a unencrypted /boot and encrypted rootfs partition, you might have partition manually for other OSes.
 This may not apply to all Debian derivatives.
 		* Create one 1G ext4 partition mounted at `/boot`
 		* Create a LUKS container with one ext4 partition mounted at `/`.